MOSDEV82/SpringBootReactJS/README.md

 Run both the backend and frontend as described in the setup instructions.
 The frontend will proxy API requests to the backend.

+### Deployment with NGINX

+When deploying the application in a production environment with Tomcat and NGINX, you may encounter issues with context paths and static resources.
+For detailed instructions on configuring NGINX to properly handle these issues, see [NGINX_CONFIG.md](NGINX_CONFIG.md).

 ### Building with Different Profiles

 The application supports three different build profiles: `dev`, `test`, and `prod`.
 Each profile generates a WAR file with a specific naming pattern: `template-{profile}.war`.